 WHEREAS, on October 16, 2019, by Roll Call No. 19-1683, the City Council approved Ordinance No. 15,816 adopting the Zoning Ordinance effective December 15, 2019, which repealed and replaced previous Chapter 134 of the Des Moines Municipal Code and Article 5 of which repealed and replaced the City's Wireless Telecommunications Facility Policy adopted on April 8, 2019 by Roll Call No. 19-0580, and approved Ordinance No. 15,818 adopting the updated Citywide Zoning Map rezoning all real property within the City limits of the City of Des Moines to reflect the newly designated zoning districts as defined in the proposed Zoning Ordinance; and

-WHEREAS, on December 16, 2019, by Roll Call No. 19-2044, the City Council approved Ordinance No. 15,844 amending the Zoning Ordinance, including amendments to the short-term commercial rental provisions set forth therein, and approved Ordinance No. 15,846 amending the Citywide Zoning Map; and
+WHEREAS, on December 16, 2019, by Roll Call Nos.
+19-2044 and 19-2046, respectively, the City Council approved Ordinance No. 15,844 amending the Zoning Ordinance, and approved Ordinance No. 15,846 amending the Citywide Zoning Map; and